qdrant/landing_page/qdrant-landing/content/articles/vector-search-filtering.md

 ## Qdrant's approach to filtering

+Qdrant follows a specific method of searching and filtering through dense vectors.

 Let's take a look at this **3-stage diagram**.
 In this case, we are trying to find the nearest neighbour to the query vector **(green)**.
 Your search journey starts at the bottom **(orange)**.

 By default, Qdrant connects all your data points within the [**vector index**](/documentation/concepts/indexing/).
 After you [**introduce filters**](/documentation/concepts/filtering/), some data points become disconnected.
 Vector search can't cross the grayed out area and it won't reach the nearest neighbor.
 How can we bridge this gap?

+**Figure 1:** How Qdrant maintains a filterable vector index.
 ![filterable-vector-index](/articles_data/vector-search-filtering/filterable-vector-index.png)

 [**Filterable vector index**](/documentation/concepts/indexing/): This technique builds additional links **(orange)** between leftover data points.
 The filtered points which stay behind are now traversible once again.
 Qdrant uses special category-based methods to connect these data points.